 Cambridge in Color is an online learning environment where photographers can come to improve their skills.
 Since its founding in 2005, it has grown substantially both in content and in the number of visitors it attracts.
-On any given day, over 20,000 different people are learning about photography and contributing in the forums community.
+On any given day, over 20,000 different people are learning about photography and contributing to the forums community.
 Thank you to all those who have helped spread the word.

 The site is suitable for new and advanced photographers.
 If you want to improve your photography skills and learn new cool tricks about shooting, processing and getting inspired.

 Digital Camera World is the world’s fastest-growing photography website, covering every aspect of image-making, from DSLRs and photo editing to mobile photography and drones.
 Through informative tutorials, no-nonsense reviews, and in-depth buying guides, DCW helps photographers find the best gear and shows them how to use it.
 Full disclosure: it’s one of our sister titles, also made by Future Publishing.

 Comprehensive reviews on just about every new piece of digital photography equipment released over the last few years.
 The first stop for anyone interested in purchasing new gear or understanding more about the features of what they already own.